By Cameron Adams

 “I was in year 10, things had changed,” Nathan said.
 “My parents wanted to give me the opportunity to re-calibrate and work out what I wanted to do.
-I had other interests at that age.
 It’s a weird age, it’s going into adulthood through puberty.
-People have to adjust as well, they’re not looking at a kid playing guitar anymore.
 I didn’t like being in front of the cameras at that age.”

 Nathan transitioned into adulthood with some musical experimentation that morphed into blues/rock outfit Nat Col and the Kings in 2010 with his mate Col Hatcham from The Screaming Jets.
 They released three albums and toured extensively.
 After developing Adrenal fatigue and anxiety – first noticed when he passed out mid-set one night and struggled to regain his usual energy – Nathan took an indefinite hiatus from the band.